sahil-empiric/legal-chatbot/readme.md

 ALTER TABLE public.documents ENABLE ROW LEVEL SECURITY;

 -- Attach policy
-alter policy "open to public" on "public"."documents" to public using (true) with check (true);
+create policy "open to public" on "public"."documents" to public using (true) with check (true);
 ```

 ### Create a function to insert new documents